genropy/genropy_saved/docs/genro/webpage_elements/form/form_validations/index.rst

     * You can use the validations on every single form's element.
     * The form can be saved only if all the validation requirements are satisfied.
-    * For every validation, you have a list of suffixes (:ref:`validations_common`) through which you can modify the standard validation features (e.g: write a javascript alert on correct/uncorrect user insertion)
+    * For every validation, you have a list of suffixes (:ref:`validations_common`) through which you can add some features to the standard :ref:`validations_list` (like writing a javascript alert on correct/uncorrect user insertion).
     * Most of the validations have to be implemented through Python.
 So, if we don't specify anything, a validation is built through Python.
 Otherwise, we specify that you have to implement it through Javascript.

 .. _validations_list:

 Genro validations